On the (In)Security of Loading Machine Learning Models: Introduction

 \section{Introduction}

 In recent years, the adoption of \acf{ML} has grown rapidly, with advanced tools once limited to experts now accessible to a broad audience.
 Among other factors, this trend is driven by the rise of platforms for sharing pre-trained models~\cite{HuggingFaceHub, KaggleModels, kerashub2024, TensorFlowHub, PyTorchHub}.
-Such models are often advertised as ready-to-use, lowering entry barriers and enabling practitioners with different levels of expertise to incorporate \ac{ML} into their systems and workflows.
+Such models are often advertised as ready-to-use, lowering entry barriers and enabling practitioners with different levels of expertise to incorporate \ac{ML} into their workflows.

-In many ways, this trend reflects the evolution of traditional software development, where open-source repositories enable the reuse and adaptation of algorithms, code, and libraries.
+This trend reflects the evolution of traditional software development, where open-source repositories enable the reuse and adaptation of algorithms, code, and libraries.
 Today, models are shared and reused, enabling a collaborative ecosystem that is reshaping how \ac{ML} is practiced.
 However, unlike the well-studied risks of code sharing and software supply chains~\cite{duan2021towards,ohm2020backstabber,ladisa2023sok,jiang2022empirical,casey2024large,shenao2025sok,meiklejohn2025machine}, the security implications of \ac{ML} model sharing remain largely underexplored.
-Prior work on malicious code injection in models~\cite{hua2024malmodel,wang2021evilmodel,wang2022evilmodel2,zhao2024models} and on hub security gaps~\cite{jiang2023exploring,jiang2023empirical,zhao2024models,Jones2024What} is fragmented, resulting in limited awareness among users, framework developers, and sharing hubs.
-The immaturity of the model sharing security field is further illustrated by Zhu et al.~\cite{zhu2025my}, who show how TensorFlow APIs can be abused for file and network access at inference time.
-The growing relevance of the problem is also reflected in the recent DEF CON 33 talk by Parzian~\cite{ParzianDefcon33}, which highlighted persistent risks in model sharing, such as insecure pickle deserialization.
+Prior work on malicious code injection in models~\cite{hua2024malmodel,wang2021evilmodel,wang2022evilmodel2,zhao2024models} and on hub security gaps~\cite{jiang2023exploring,jiang2023empirical,zhao2024models,Jones2024What} remains fragmented, which may contribute to limited awareness among users, framework developers, and sharing hubs.
+Zhu et al.~\cite{zhu2025my} further suggest open challenges in this space by showing that TensorFlow APIs can be abused for file and network access at inference time.
+The growing relevance of the problem is also reflected in a recent DEF CON 33 talk~\cite{ParzianDefcon33}, which highlighted persistent risks in model sharing, such as insecure pickle deserialization.

-Our work addresses the fragmented and immature state of security research on model sharing, aiming to raise awareness among everyday \ac{ML} users of its hidden risks, debunk common misconceptions, and encourage the security community to study these threats with the same rigor applied to open-source software at large.
+Our work provides a systematic analysis of the security landscape of \ac{ML} model sharing.
+We evaluate major \ac{ML} frameworks and sharing hubs, uncover previously unknown vulnerabilities, and expose a misalignment between perceived and actual security mechanisms.
+Overall, our findings emphasize the need to apply the same level of rigor to the study of model-sharing threats as is currently devoted to open-source software security at large.